 - Heritage crime - It is also important to recognise that rural crime and antisocial behaviour have an adverse impact on the historic environment and heritage assets found across the United Kingdom - including the theft of metal from church buildings, unlawful metal detecting and interference with historic shipwrecks.

 We at Neighbourhood Watch want to raise awareness of rural crime across our networks.
 We feel it is vitally important to the rural communities and farming communities to bring to the forefront the issues that they deal with and how Neighbourhood Watch can help.

-We have joined together with regional leads and national charities, including the National Farmers Union, National Rural Crime Network, Countryside Alliance, Country Land and Business Association and Historic England, to highlight rural crime and by raising awareness of the issues faced by these communities, we can help with identifying and reporting any suspicious instances.
+We have joined together with regional leads and national charities, including the National Farmers Union, National Rural Crime Network, Countryside Alliance, Country Land and Business Association and Historic England and Wildlife Trust to highlight rural crime and by raising awareness of the issues faced by these communities, we can help with identifying and reporting any suspicious instances.

 The cost of Rural Crime has been rising over the past 8 years.
 The figures in the picture relate to statistics from the NFU and are rounded up to the nearest £100,000.